 Community Action’s Response to COVID-19

-CAFCA and Connecticut’s Community Action Agency (CAA) Network are monitoring the coronavirus (COVID-19) crisis on a daily basis, and remain committed to serving Connecticut residents in need during this unprecedented time.
+CAFCA and Connecticut’s Community Action Agency (CAA) Network continue to monitor the COVID-19 pandemic on a daily basis, and remain committed to serving Connecticut residents in need during this unprecedented time.

 While Community Action Agencies remain open for business, they are following the guidance from the Centers for Disease Control (CDC) and the World Health Organization (WHO) to help stop the spread of the virus as well as ensure the health and safety of staff and customers.